jamesluvsgithub/stm32/projects/blink/LOG.md

 __Abstract__
 - This is a simple blink project using the STM32's HAL calls
-- The board's green LED will toggle on and off in 500 ms intervals
+- The board's blue LED will toggle on and off in 500 ms intervals

 __What I learned__
 - How to generate code in STM32CudeIDE by configuring the .ioc